Chevron left

 What not to do after ankle surgery?

 Avoid putting too much weight on your leg for the first two weeks after the surgery, or when your surgeon advised, and minimize movement to allow swelling to subside and promote healing.
-This is crucial for recovery.
+This is crucial for recovery and to prevent complications such as ankle sprains.

 What are the common procedures in ankle surgery?